The proposed site for the new plant is on the corner of Manuka Road and Woodland Park Road, Waima.

 You can read about the group and view the confirmed minutes here.

-We have been preparing material in preparation for lodging a resource consent application with Auckland Council later in 2018 for the necessary activities to build the plant including the removal of vegetation and earthworks.
+We have been preparing material in preparation for lodging a resource consent application with Auckland Council in 2019 for the necessary activities to build the plant including the removal of vegetation and earthworks.
 Find out more about the resource consent application for the replacement water treatment plant.

 What are the benefits?